sardond/Jarvis-robot-head/README.md

 Sketch 2 is the face tracking.
 Sketch 3 is the lcd sine-wave.

 I will add these as I can.
+Just remember: insert your api key and hardware id's